openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Object_Detection_API_Models.md

 .. note::

    Before converting, make sure you have configured Model Conversion API.
-For configuration steps, refer to the :doc:`How to Run Model Conversion <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>`.
+For configuration steps, refer to the :doc:`How to Convert a Model <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>`.

 To convert a TensorFlow Object Detection API model, run the ``mo`` command with the following required parameters: